Back to the '50s

 Back to the '50s is the first one-off sitcom from the British pop group S Club 7.
 It first aired in 1999 and was produced for CITV.
-In this movie, the cast proceeds with their long drive from Miami to Los Angeles – when they suddenly find themselves in 1959, having travelled back in time.
+In this film, the cast proceeds with their long drive from Miami to Los Angeles – when they suddenly find themselves in 1959, having travelled back in time.
 The episode itself is a parody of the films Grease and Back to the Future.

 Plot

 S Club 7 are driving from Miami to Los Angeles.
 Rachel points out the milometre has reached all the nines.
 As it turns back to all the zeroes, obliviously, they drive through a wormhole.
 The radio turns on playing 1950s music, and arriving at Townville, they soon start spotting old-fashioned objects, including The Big Cup Diner, a diner that sells a burger, fries and a soda float for just 20 cents.
 They realise they have gone back 40 years to the year 1959.
 As they figure out how to get back to the future, the local Sheriff Bukovski approaches them accusing them of being troublemakers, and says he will be keeping an eye on them.

 They go bowling, and a gang called the Rockets enters the bowling alley.
 The leader Ricky accuses Bradley of stealing his girlfriend Shirelle and starts a fight with him.
 Bukovski, who turns out to be Ricky's uncle, accuses S Club 7 of starting the fight and arrests Bradley, Jo, Paul, and Rachel.
 They are released the following morning and told they have until sunset to leave town.

 Returning to the diner, they meet the waiter Chuck Martindale, whom Hannah has a crush on, and his father Hank, the owner of the diner.
 He reveals that since the feud between him and Ricky's dad Dicky started, Ricky and Dicky have attempted to put the diner out of business, including breaking the jukebox to jeopardise the upcoming jukebox night.
 S Club 7 save the night by performing, but afterwards, Hannah and Chuck are forced to say an emotional goodbye as S Club 7 leave, narrowly avoiding Bukovski seeing them.